-- the foundation's property is separated legally and actually from the founder and the beneficiaries; and - a treaty regarding mutual administrative assistance exists between Germany and the state in which the foundation has its residence. - These conditions must be satisfied cumulatively.
+the foundation's property is separated legally and actually from the founder and the beneficiaries; and a treaty regarding mutual administrative assistance exists between Germany and the state in which the foundation has its residence.

+These conditions must be satisfied cumulatively.

 Comprehensive changes will be implemented in the law on foundations in the near future.
 At the end of June 2021, the German Parliament and the Federal Council passed the reform of the law on foundations.
 The two main objectives of the reform are to bundle the hitherto federally fragmented foundation law in a uniform and conclusive manner in the German Civil Code and to establish a centrally managed foundation register.
-The new regulations came into force on 1 January 2023.
+The new regulations came into force on 1 July 2023 and apply not only to foundations established after 1 July 2023 but to all existing foundations.
 The public foundation register will be introduced on 1 January 2026.